Childrens healthcare

 Photo: d76 mashiro ikeda/Getty Images

 Japan’s first child hospice, Momiji House (もみじの家, Momiji no Ie), opened its doors in Tokyo in 2016.
 This respite center allows children with severe illnesses and their families to stay for a maximum of nine nights at a time.
-Similar centers have since opened around the country, providing support for families with disabled (障がい, shogai) or severely ill children.
+Similar centers have since opened around the country, providing support for families with children who have disabilities or suffer from chronic diseases.

 What should I do in an emergency?